ermongroup/GraphScoreMatching/README.md

 ## Dependencies

 First, install PyTorch following the steps on its [official website](https://pytorch.org/).
-The code has been tested over PyTorch 1.3.1 version.
+The code has been tested over PyTorch 1.3.1 and 1.8.1.

 Then run the following command to install the other dependencies.